-- Participate actively in planning, teaching, and assessing student growth
+- Participates actively in planning, teaching, and assessing student growth

-- Supervise students in: recess, lunch, Specials classes, dismissal, etc.
+- Supervise students in recess, lunch, Specials classes, dismissal, etc.

-- Support parent-teacher conferences and report-writing
+- Supports parent-teacher conferences and report-writing

-- Bachelor’s degree
+- Bachelor’s Degree

 - 1-2 years of experience supervising children, preferably in a school environment

 - Experience collaborating with a team of adults to reach a common goal